 It is worth keeping in mind that Israel is generally quite an expensive travel destination.
-What would be considered “mid range” elsewhere still comes with quite a high price tag in Jerusalem.
-At minimum, you can expect to pay around $80 per night for accommodation, if you can find a good deal.
+What would be considered “mid-range” elsewhere still comes with quite a high price tag in Jerusalem.
+At a minimum, you can expect to pay around $80 per night for accommodation, if you can find a good deal.

 Jerusalem Luxury Hotel Picks

-If you prefer to travel in comfort and luxury then you will be pleased at the number of upscale accommodation options available in Jerusalem.
+If you prefer to travel in comfort and luxury then you will be pleased with the number of upscale accommodation options available in Jerusalem.